ovgu-var-labs/cardiogenesis/README.md

 Install Unity Version 2021.3.35f1 for Multiuser or 2022.3.12f1 for Singleuser.
 Open the Singleuser or Multisuer Project in the Unity Hub.
 If you want to use the heart models you have to download them from [here](https://isgcloud.cs.uni-magdeburg.de/d/044e7a5665da4c848a07/) (https://isgcloud.cs.uni-magdeburg.de/d/044e7a5665da4c848a07/).
+For the Single User you have to download the Folders which are named Stage_X_Low and the Locked X.prefab files.
+Create a resoruces folder in your Assets and paste them in there.
+Then you have to insert the Prefab files onto their respective task objects within the CreateLockedMesh Script.

+For the Multi User you have to download the Folder which are named Stage X and the FBX_Locked X.prefab files.
+Create a resoruces folder in your Assets and paste them in there.
+Then you have to insert the Prefab files onto their respective task objects within the CreateLockedMesh Script and change the enum to FBX.

 ## Controls